Hurricane Paul (2006): Meteorological history

 Located in an area of warm water temperatures and light wind shear, Hurricane Paul continued to intensify and organize; its well-defined eye was surrounded by a ring of deep convection while outflow remained strong to the north and south.
 On October 23, while located 465 mi south-southwest of Cabo San Lucas, Paul reached its peak intensity of 105 mph, a Category 2 hurricane on the Saffir-Simpson Scale.
 A large trough located off the west coast of California turned the hurricane to the north-northwest, and later to the north.
 The combination of increasing shear and dry air quickly weakened Paul to a tropical storm on October 24 as its low-level circulation became detached from the diminishing convection.
 The storm then turned to the northeast after passing near Socorro Island.
 Despite increasing wind shear of over 50 mph, Paul remained a tropical storm while its circulation remained on the southwest side of its developing deep convection.
 Early on October 25, the storm passed about 100 mi south of the southern tip of Baja California.
 The circulation briefly became involved with the deep convection as it accelerated northeastward, though as it approached the coast of Sinaloa, the center again decoupled from the upper-level circulation.
 Later that day, Paul weakened to a tropical depression a short distance off the coast of Mexico, and turned to the north.
 Early the next day, the depression, devoid of any deep convection, made landfall near Isla Altamura in northwestern Sinaloa.
 Hours later, the National Hurricane Center issued the last advisory on the dissipating tropical depression.

 Preparations

 As Paul became a hurricane, the government of Mexico issued a hurricane watch for Baja California Sur from Agua Blanca on the west coast to La Paz on the east coast.
 When a weakening trend was evident as the storm turned to the northeast, the hurricane watch was replaced with a tropical storm warning.

 45 hours before the storm struck land, the government of Mexico issued a tropical storm watch from Mazatlán to San Evaristo along the coast of Sinaloa.
 When Paul was expected to weaken to a tropical depression before landfall, the tropical storm watch for mainland Mexico was discontinued.
-When Paul retained tropical storm status for longer than expected, and was now expected to make landfall as a tropical storm, a tropical storm warning was issued from Mazatlán to Atlata, which was later discontinued as Paul weakened to a tropical depression.
+When Paul retained tropical storm status for longer than expected, and was now expected to make landfall as a tropical storm, a tropical storm warning was issued from Mazatlán to Altata, which was later discontinued as Paul weakened to a tropical depression.